Introduction

 Instructions

-- In a mixing bowl, combine the flour, cocoa powder, baking soda, and salt.
+- In a large mixing bowl, combine the cubed beets and sliced carrots.

 Notes